PassionOverPain/PassionOverPain/README.md

 I look at programming as the process of defeating a video game boss: <i>You <b>seldom</b> get it right the first time but after failing indefinitely, you eventually level up and succeed.</i>
 <br>Growing through helping people💪🏿.
-<br>Feel free to contact me if you have any questions or require assitance with a project🦚
+<br>Feel free to contact me if you have any questions or require assitance with a project🦚.

 <div align=center>